drawbuildplay/blog/content/blog/diy-home-security-ideas.md

 So, how can a smarter home help us with the latest affordable smart home technology?

-## Security Camera's for Home
+## Home Security Camera's for the home

-Let's start with security camera's.
+Let's start with home security camera's.

 First, they act as a deterrent if a potential intruder see's a camera.
 Very few want to risk being recorded, so if they know camera's are operating, they will likely move on to a less risky target.
 A sign saying camera's are recording might not cut it.
 I have installed a {{<affiliatelink URL "https://amzn.to/2utDqpa" Title "Nest Camera (IQ Outdoor)">}} in both my front and back yards.
 This will record anyone entering my yard, and alert me on my phone when people or motion is detected in certain zones.